amandeep1991/data_science/README.md

 # data_science
-This repository contains all the projects under different areas/fields and competitions related to data science
+This repository contains all the projects under different areas and fields related to data science